maedadev/ready-for-migration/README.md

 You can simulate health check response by adding specific query parameters to your health check requests.

-Here's the pattern we're serving. (values are just an example)
+Here's the pattern we're providing. (values are just an example)

 |pattern|behavior|
 |--|--|